 Knowing how much, and the type of debt you have will help you decide what the best option is.
 For example, while interest rate is an important consideration, it might not always be the primary factor.

 Let’s say that you have a car loan at 8% interest and a HELOC at 5% interest (floating rate).
-If you’re concerned about your spouse running up a ton of debt on your HELOC, you might decide that you’d rather pay off the HELOC and freeze the credit.
+Perhaps you’re concerned about your spouse running up a ton of debt on your HELOC.
+In that case, you might decide that you’d rather pay off the HELOC and freeze the credit.

-While your car loan might be at a higher interest rate, the payments are fixed, and it’s hard to increase the balance.
+While your car loan might have a higher interest rate, you have fixed loan payments.
+As a result, it’s hard to increase the balance.

 Debt Consideration #2: Whose debt is it?